Santhosh-Kumar-2004/Santhosh-Kumar-2004/README.md

 ## 🚀 About Me
 - 💻 Full-stack Developer (React + FastAPI + MySQL)
 - 🎯 Learning DSA, Generative AI, Data Science, and ML
-- 🌱 Currently building full-stack projects
+- 🌱 Currently building full-stack and frontend only projects

 ## 🌐 Connect with Me